strangetom/RandomLasers/README.md

 ___________
 # 9 April
 * Well here's something interesting: with the population equations corrected, it's super obvious that E, H and P will never deviate from 0 unless there's some kind of pump to E and sometime.
 This is what Jiang and Soukoulis are talking about in there paper when they mention homogenously distributed sources to stimulate spontaneous emission.
+* Code has been added that generates the positions of around 25 sources.
+These are roughly uniformly distributed in the medium (but they can only occur in the gain medium).
+* Jiang and Soukoulis' paper says these sources should generate waves of a Lorentzian frequency distribution centred around w<sub>a</sub> with an amplitude dependent on N<sub>2</sub>.

 # 7 April